United States prisoners of war during the Vietnam War: Severe treatment years

-Beginning in late 1965, the application of torture against U.S. prisoners became severe.
-During the first six years in which U.S. prisoners were held in North Vietnam, many experienced long periods of solitary confinement, with senior leaders and particularly recalcitrant POWs being isolated to prevent communication.
+Beginning in late 1965, the application of torture against U.S. prisoners of war became severe.
+During the first six years in which U.S. prisoners of war were held in North Vietnam, many experienced long periods of solitary confinement, with senior leaders and particularly recalcitrant POWs being isolated to prevent communication.
 Robinson Risner and James Stockdale, two senior officers who were the de facto leaders of the POWs, were held in solitary for three and four years, respectively.
 The Alcatraz Gang was a group of eleven POWs who were held separately because of their particular resistance to their captors.

 The POWs made extensive use of a tap code to communicate, which was introduced in June 1965 by four POWs held in the Hỏa Lò: Captain Carlyle "Smitty" Harris, Lieutenant Phillip Butler, Lieutenant Robert Peel and Lieutenant Commander Robert Shumaker.
 Harris had remembered the code from prior training and taught it to his fellow prisoners.
 The code was simple and easy to learn and could be taught without verbal instructions.
 In addition to allowing communication between walls, the prisoners used the code when sitting next to each other but forbidden from speaking by tapping on one another's bodies.
 Throughout the war the tap code was instrumental in maintaining prisoner morale, as well as preserving a cohesive military structure despite North Vietnamese attempts to disrupt the POW's chain of command.
 During periods of protracted isolation the tap code facilitated elaborate mental projects to keep the prisoners' sanity.

 U.S. prisoners of war in North Vietnam were subjected to extreme torture and malnutrition during their captivity.
 Although North Vietnam was a signatory of the Third Geneva Convention of 1949, which demanded "decent and humane treatment" of prisoners of war, severe torture methods were employed, such as waterboarding, strappado (known as "the ropes" to POWs), irons, beatings, and prolonged solitary confinement.
 The aim of the torture was usually not acquiring military information.
-Rather, it was to break the will of the prisoners, both individually and as a group.
+Rather, it was to break the will of the prisoners of war, both individually and as a group.
 The goal of the North Vietnamese was to get written or recorded statements from the prisoners that criticized U.S. conduct of the war and praised how the North Vietnamese treated them.
 Such POW statements would be viewed as a propaganda victory in the battle to sway world and U.S. domestic opinion against the U.S. war effort.